Web Accessibility at Purdue

 The Office of Institutional Equity (OIE) will use Compliance Sheriff to conduct random audits of web accessibility for Purdue University Web pages and individual Web pages that conduct university related business.
 Based on these audits, OIE will provide individualized feedback and guidance so accessibility can be improved.

 The Purdue Web Accessibility Committee Website lists resources, guidelines, and tools to assist those with making their Web pages accessible.
-The Committee has also developed written self-guided training documents which can be found at their Website and is working on instructor-led courses that will begin sometime in the Fall of 2010.
-Lastly, the Committee's Website includes a technical FAQ section.
 Volunteers from the Web Accessibility Committee are available for technical questions, and these questions can be submitted using the questionnaire form on their contact page.